Hackers demand $70 mln to restore data held by companies hit in cyberattack - blog - Up News Info

 An executive at Kaseya said the company was aware of the ransom demand but did not immediately return further messages seeking comment.

+Ransom-seeking hackers have tended to favor more focused shakedowns against single, high-value targets like Brazilian meatpacker JBS, whose production was disrupted last month when REvil attacked its systems.
+JBS said it ended up paying https://jbsfoodsgroup.com/articles/jbs-usa-cyberattack-media-statement-june-9 the hackers $11 million.

-Liska said he believed the hackers had bitten off more than they could chew.
+Liska said he believed the hackers had bitten off more than they could chew by scrambling the data of hundreds of companies at a time and that the $70 million demand was an effort to make the best of an awkward situation.

-“For all of their big talk on their blog, I think this got way out of hand and is a lot bigger than they expected,” he said.
+“For all of their big talk on their blog, I think this got way out of hand,” he said.
 (Reporting by Raphael Satter; Editing by Kim Coghill, Robert Birsel)